carp-lang/Carp/docs/Libraries.md

 ## Working with libraries and modules

 Carp comes with a standard library called [Core](../core/) where only certain files are loaded by default (see [Core.carp](../core/Core.carp)).
-If your `CARP_PATH` environment variable is set properly, these libraries will be easily imported using the `load` command.
+If your `CARP_DIR` environment variable is [set properly](https://github.com/carp-lang/Carp/blob/master/docs/Install.md#setting-the-carp_dir), these libraries will be easily imported using the `load` command.
 For example, to get access to the Bench module, do the following:

 ```clojure
 (load "Bench.carp")